 Believe it or not, there are lots of options available for toilet seats!”

-Toilet seats are available in a multitude of shapes, heights, widths, materials, and colors.
-Nowadays, toilet seats can also be found with specialized features such as heating, padding, night lights, bidet functionality, and more!
+Toilet seats are available in a multitude of shapes, sizes, materials, and colors.
+Nowadays, toilet seats are even available with specialized features such as heating, padding, night lights, bidet functionality, and more!

 The ideal toilet seat type for you will depend on a number of things which include: your physical skills, height, weight, shape of the toilet bowl, budget, and aesthetic preferences.